mylesagray/blog/content/posts/2026-01-21-fixing-high-bandwidth-serial-in-wine/index.md

 ### Trying it in a VM

 I was getting desperate, I decided to spin up my Windows VM, install putty, SimHub and AMC_Config and pass the USB device through to them and see if they work.
-Shocked, they all worked - but it pointed me in a direction.
+Shocker, they all worked - but it pointed me in a direction.

 I tried the "Custom Serial Device" option in SimHub again, in the VM, and there was no such message "max baud rate is 131072", it connected right up.
 So it's not my controller, it's not SimHub, so it's Wine.